*Open 7 days a week

 • Keeping vigilant regarding the condition of your skin and any changes that occur

 Discuss skin care cancer screening with your Century Medical and Dental Center doctor during your next physical exam, especially if you’re at high risk.
 Annual monitoring, along with good self-care habits, help protect your skin and keep it healthy and disease-free.
-To diagnose a skin issue or schedule a screening, contact our doctor in Downtow Brooklyn today!
+To diagnose a skin issue or schedule a screening, contact our doctor in NYC (Brooklyn, Manhattan, Harlem) today!

 Our convenient offices Brooklyn & NYC Locations